AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-Matrix.markdown

 ## Factors

-Elements of a matrix may be multiplied by a factor.
+Being able to transform a matrix and multiply matrices is essential in several parts of the back-propagation algorithm.
+We will first define a generic way to transform a matrix:

 ```Smalltalk
 MMatrix>>collect: aOneArgBlock